scottbrumley/opendxl-slack/Readme.md

-# OpenDXL Slack Integration with McAFee TIE (Threat Intelligence Exchange)
+# OpenDXL Slack Integration with McAfee TIE (Threat Intelligence Exchange)

 The OpenDXL Slack/TIE integration supports running in a "standalone" mode as well as execution within a "Vagrant portable development environment".
 The steps for running in each of these